 You are probably using libraries in your applications.
-Your own application may be secure, but that does not really help if the used dependencies have security risks.
+Your application may be secure, but that does not help if the used dependencies have security risks.
 So make sure to check them for critical vulnerabilities.

 Here are some examples of tools that you can use: